TechMths/TechMths/README.md

 ## 👨‍💻 Hello!
 Nice to meet you!
-I am a new developer in the tech area.
+I am a developer in the tech area.

 And, that some things about me!